 - If positions are derived using margins, then there is a high probability that the trader may incur huge losses on such positions.

 - There would be a situation wherein the trader may not get enough time to manipulate the positions undertaken and hence may not be able to derive returns on such positions.

 - An individual trader who is new to day trading would have access to limited funds and resources.

 - An inexperienced trader may lack the understanding of technical analysis techniques.

-This has been a guide to what is Day Trader and its definition.
-Here we discuss their types, features along with the example.
+This has been a guide to what is a Day Trader.
+Here we explain their rules, types, features, examples, advantages, and disadvantages in detail.
 You can learn more from the following articles –